enviodev/docs/docs/error-codes.md

 The RPC URLs need to start with either `http://` or `https://`.

+### `EE110`: End block is greater than start block for a given network

+If an endblock is specified, the endBlock must be greater than the startBlock in your `config.yaml` file.

 ### `EE200`: Read Schema Error

 Failed to read schema file.